6 Effective Communication Skills for Managers and How to Develop Them

 5. Display a Good Level of Emotional Intelligence

-Emotional intelligence is our capacity for recognising, defining and reacting to our feelings and the feelings of others.
+Emotional intelligence is our capacity to recognise, define and react to our feelings and the feelings of others.
 It covers how we manage our emotions in each of our relationships.
 Some of the measures of emotional intelligence are:

 When it comes to effective and confident communication skills for managers, having a good level of emotional intelligence is key.
 If we lack this skill, anything unexpected, such as a question or interruption may leave us flustered.
 This can lead to the wrong facts or statements being said which won’t go down well.
 Poor emotional intelligence can jeopardise a relationship.